Search results for

 Other methods for screen recording

-There are other ways to record your screen on Android, and that is by using hardware.
+Another way to record your screen on Android is by using hardware.
 There are two main ways to do so using hardware:

-• Some Chromebooks now include the ability to mirror your Android device directly to them.
+• Some Chromebooks can now mirror your Android device directly.
 This, of course, requires buying a Chromebook.
 That’s an unreasonable expenditure for what should be a relatively simple task.
-However, we do try to cover all of the bases here, and this is definitely an option.
+However, we try to cover all the bases here, which is an option.
 You still need an app to record your Chromecast screen, though.

-If we missed any great methods of screen recording on Android, tell us about them in the comments!
+If we missed any excellent screen recording methods on Android, tell us about them in the comments!